Veo 3.1 Lite vs LTX 2.3 Pro

 Generation speed (9.0 vs 8.5): LTX is the fastest model in our benchmarks.
 Clips are ready sooner, which means faster review cycles.
 When you are in a rapid iteration session — generating, reviewing, tweaking prompts, regenerating — the speed advantage compounds across dozens of iterations.

-Pure product-focused content: For ads where no people appear — supplement bottles, food platters, fashion flat-lays, product rotations — the quality gap between Lite and LTX is negligible.
-They tie on product shots (7.0) and visual quality (7.0).
-In this category, LTX's speed advantage makes it the practical choice.
+Pure product-focused content: For ads where no people appear — supplement bottles, food platters, fashion flat-lays, product rotations — the quality gap between Lite and LTX is modest.
+Lite edges out on product shots (7.0 vs 6.5) and visual quality (7.0 vs 6.0), but LTX's speed advantage makes it the practical choice when iteration velocity matters more than polish.

 Lightricks ecosystem: If you are already using Lightricks tools for video editing and creative production, LTX integrates natively.
 No additional API setup or switching between platforms.